rgrzeszi/bof-aed/README.md

 Getting started
 ===============
-1. Either add the src folders to your PYTHONPATH or use a Python IDE of your liking (e.g. Eclipse and pydev)
+1. Either add the src folder to your PYTHONPATH or use a Python IDE of your liking (e.g. Eclipse and pydev)
 3. Use the multi_channel_experiments or the single_channel_experiment sample file to include our code in your experiments